 Keep the rest of the headphone clean too

 Wipe the headband and cups with a barely-damp cloth, and clean the grille on closed-back cups gently.
 Treat the cable kindly and store headphones on a stand or in a case rather than crammed in a bag, which crushes the pads.
-The same care principles apply across your gear — see how to clean a microphone without damaging it, and find more guides on the home studio setup hub.
+The same care principles apply across your gear — see how to clean a microphone without damaging it and how to maintain and care for studio monitors, and find more guides on the home studio setup hub.

 Frequently asked questions